Khoshkhah/routing-engine/README.md

 # Routing Engine

-A Python query engine for shortest path routing on **H3 Spatial Hierarchy** shortcuts.
+A Python query engine for shortest path routing using H3 spatial hierarchy.

 ## Overview

-This project implements bidirectional search algorithms for querying precomputed hierarchical shortcuts.
-The hierarchy is based on **H3 hexagonal grid resolutions** (not node contraction like traditional CH).
+This project implements bidirectional Dijkstra search algorithms for querying precomputed shortcuts.
+It serves as a Python prototype before production C++ implementation.

-> [!NOTE]
-> **Not Contraction Hierarchies (CH)**
->
-> This uses H3 spatial tree decomposition instead of node contraction order.
-See [tree_decomposition.md](../shortcuts-generation/docs/tree_decomposition.md) for theory.

 **Input**: Shortcut Parquet files from [shortcuts-generation](../shortcuts-generation)